Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning

-We introduce \textsc{MatSci–Bench}, a heterogeneous benchmark designed to evaluate the scientific reasoning capabilities of large language models (LLMs) in materials science and beyond.
+We introduce \textsc{Multi-Faceted Physical Reasoning}, a heterogeneous benchmark designed to evaluate the scientific reasoning capabilities of LLMs in physical science and beyond.
 The benchmark spans six carefully curated sub-domains: \emph{(i)~Macro Mechanics}, \emph{(ii)~Micro Mechanics}, \emph{(iii)~Optical \& Microscopic}, \emph{(iv)~Semiconductor Physics}, \emph{(v)~Thermodynamical Systems}, and \emph{(vi)~Electrical \& Electronic Properties}.
 As visualized in Figure~\ref{fig:mse_dataset}, these categories are balanced in both question count and token length, enabling systematic cross-domain evaluation of diverse reasoning skills.

 This hierarchical structure compels models to integrate reasoning across physical length scales—from atomic-level diffusion and microstructure evolution to bulk elasticity and device performance—while combining symbolic, conceptual, and numerical reasoning.
 Each sub-domain is paired with task-specific rubrics assessing both \textit{(a)} factual accuracy and \textit{(b)} explanatory depth.
 To further capture reasoning quality, all model outputs must include a \emph{chain-of-thought} rationale, which is evaluated through two complementary methods: (i) the automatic Causal Reasoning Index (\textsc{CRI}), and (ii) a human-curated explanation rubric (details in Appendix~\ref{appendix_dataset}).
 These fine-grained metrics allow for robust measurement of model performance and principled ablation studies.
-Table~\ref{tab:TaskBench} provides representative examples across four broader scientific areas—Biology, Geoscience, Mathematics, and Materials Science—highlighting domain-specific instruction design and diverse task objectives.
+Table~\ref{tab:TaskBench} provides representative examples across four broader scientific areas—Biology, Geoscience, Mathematics, and Physical Science—highlighting domain-specific instruction design and diverse task objectives.
 Unlike prior benchmarks focused narrowly on short factual queries, our dataset emphasizes heterogeneous scientific tasks requiring numerical derivation, mechanistic explanation, and symbolic fluency.